March 03, 2023

-Fairfield County’s Community Foundation, Bridgeport Hospital, Danbury Hospital, Greenwich Hospital, Norwalk Hospital, St. Vincent’s Medical Center, Stamford Hospital, United Way of Coastal Fairfield County, area cities and towns, and other partners including United Way of Coastal Fairfield County, United Way of Western Connecticut, and the Connecticut Health Foundation
+Fairfield County’s Community Foundation, Bridgeport Hospital, Danbury Hospital, Greenwich Hospital, Norwalk Hospital, St. Vincent’s Medical Center, Stamford Hospital, area cities and towns, and other partners including United Way of Coastal Fairfield County, United Way of Western Connecticut, the Connecticut Health Foundation, and Supportive Housing Works.

 The Fairfield County Community Wellbeing Index 2016 makes extensive use of data from the 2015 DataHaven Community Wellbeing Survey, which completed in-depth interviews with nearly 17,000 randomly-selected adults in the area including 4,962 throughout Fairfield County, as well as neighborhood-level data on social and economic conditions from the U.S. Census Bureau, Connecticut state agencies, and local sources.